Skip to the main content

 Duties

 Electrologists remove unwanted hair.
-They start by introducing a fine sterilized filament into a hair follicle.
-They transmit a controlled pulse of energy through the filament.
-This destroys the hair production area.
-They remove the loosened hair with forceps.
-Since this is an invasive procedure, electrologists must follow Alberta Health Services’ sterilization practices.
+Following Alberta Health Services’ sterilization practices, they introduce a fine sterilized filament into a hair follicle.
+This transmits a controlled pulse of energy that destroys the hair production area.
+They remove the loosened hair with tweezers.

 Electrologists work with one client at a time.
 In general, they:

-• discuss needs and preferences with clients and screen for any physical conditions that would make electrolysis inadvisable
+• Screen for any physical conditions that would make electrolysis inadvisable

-• use a sanitizing agent to clean the area to be treated
+• Use a sanitizing agent to clean the treatment area

 Sessions may take from 15 minutes to two hours.
 This depends on the area to be treated and the client’s tolerance.
 The number of sessions required depends on the extent and nature of the unwanted hair.